ManeeshM5/Jetpack/README.md

 ## Introduction
-JWT is a type of stateless authentication token, comprised of three sections divided by dots(.)
+JWT is a type of stateless authentication token, comprised of three sections divided by dots(.).
 The first two sections are base64 encoded.